saylesss88/privacy-book/src/arch/enc_install.md

-# Encrypted Arch Install for UEFI Systems
+# Encrypted Arch Install for UEFI Systems with UKI and Secure Boot

 <details>
 <summary> ✔️ Click to Expand Table of Contents</summary>